Adam Milstein (Hebrew: אדם מילשטיין; born 1952) is an Israeli–American investor. He is a managing partner at Hager Pacific Properties.

 Milstein and his wife, Gila, founded the Adam and Gila Milstein Family Foundation in 2000.
 The organization sponsors education of students and young professionals to identify with their Jewish roots and gain knowledge to advocate for the State of Israel and the Jewish people.[citation needed]

-In 2011, he and his wife launched Sifriyat Pijama B’America, which until 2016 provided free monthly books in Hebrew to Israeli-Jewish American families in the United States, in partnership with IAC.[16]
-They started The Impact Forum in 2016, an initiative which “fights antisemitism, strengthens the state of Israel, and protects American democracy”.[17][18]
+In 2016, Milstein and his wife started The Impact Forum, an initiative which “fights antisemitism, strengthens the state of Israel, and protects American democracy”.[18][19]

 Personal life